open-source-labs/OverVue/README.md

 **NOTE**:
 <ul>
 <li>Electron-deeplink currently does not work on our WSL2 computers and output an error during installing the dependency which prevented the application to open in dev mode.
 Go to /src-electron/electron-main.js and comment out line 3/import line to bypass error.
 The developers did not find any impacts on application so far.</li>
-<li>There might be an npm install error despite all instructions: Try </li>
+<li>There might be an npm install error despite all instructions.
+Try the following command below:</li>
 </ul>

 ```